 - Support from an induction tutor.

 - Regular reviews of your progress, including discussions at the end of each term.
 The assessment you receive at the end of the process should not come as a surprise.

 Following the final assessment at the end of the third term, your head teacher should make a report to the relevant organisation, referred to by the Department for Education as the ‘appropriate body’, making a recommendation about whether your progress against the Teachers’ Standards is satisfactory.

-The appropriate body decides whether or not you have met the requirements for successfully completing induction and writes to the head teacher and the National College of Teaching and Leadership to let them know.
-The National College for Teaching and Leadership relays this decision to you.
+The appropriate body decides whether or not you have met the requirements for successfully completing induction and writes to you, the head teacher and your employer setting out the decision.
+The appropriate body must also notify the Teaching Regulation Agency of the outcome.

 The appropriate body can be a local authority, teaching school or the National Induction Panel for Teachers (NIPT), which was established in 2013 to oversee the induction of NQTs in academies and maintained schools.
 If you undertake induction at an independent school the appropriate body may be the Independent Schools Teacher Induction Panel (ISTIP).

-NQTs are expected to complete induction within five years.
+NQTs are encouraged to start their induction as soon as possible after gaining QTS.
+There is no set time limit for starting or completing induction, but you will be required to have completed induction to teach in most maintained schools in England.
 Appropriate bodies can reduce the induction period to a minimum of a term if the NQT is deemed to be meeting the Teachers’ Standards and can show this through past experience.

 Induction and supply teaching

 If you start work as a supply teacher, any placement that is shorter than one term cannot be counted towards induction.
 You can undertake short-term supply work of less than one term without completing induction for a maximum of five years.

 If a short-term supply teaching contract is extended beyond one term and it is clear that it is going to continue for a further term or more, an induction programme must be put in place.